Dowell-Lab/CDK7_inhibition/README.md

 #### RNA-seq ####
 There are two subsets of data within this folder:
 1) HS dataset contains the data associated with GSE228346.
 This data is RNA-seq data generated from OV90 cells treated +/- SY-5609 for 30min, then was heat shocked at 42C for 0min, 30min or 120min.
-The 30min dataset has a 30min recovery before the mRNA was harvestd via polyA selection.
+The 30min dataset has a 60min recovery before the mRNA was harvestd via polyA selection.

 2) Long exposure SY-5609 contains the data associated with GSE262536.
 This data is a RNA-seq data set prepared separately from the HS data set.
 In this experimental design OV90 cells were treated with 0nM, 40nM or 400nM SY-5609 for 4hr before mRNA harvest.

 #### Proteomics ####
 This data was generated from OV90 cells treated +/- SY-5609 for 30min or 120min, then the peptides were isolated for MS analysis.
-The associated file is prot_res, it contains the log2FC values and p-values associated with 0min vs 30min and 0min vs 120min.
+The associated file is prot_res, it contains the log2FC values and p-values associated with DMSO vs 30min SY-5609 and DMSO vs 120min SY-5609.

 ### Within HCT116: ###
 #### PRO-seq ####